SaMeSparts/Project-Object-Oriented-Programming-gpo-302-/README.md

 # TransporTEC

-Many transport companies, especially small and medium ones, still use old ways like Excel sheets or old software to keep track of their vehicles, drivers, and routes.
-These ways are often slow and can cause mistakes because people have to enter data by hand.
-For example, it’s easy to forget when a vehicle needs fixing or to mix up which driver drives which vehicle.
-Sometimes important information gets lost or written wrong, which can cause confusion.
+Many transport companies, especially small and medium ones, still use old ways like Excel or old software to manage their vehicles and drivers.
+These ways are slow and can cause mistakes because people have to enter information by hand.
+For example, it’s easy to forget when a vehicle needs maintenance or mix up which driver is assigned to which vehicle.
+Sometimes important information is lost or written wrong, causing confusion.

-These problems can cause bigger troubles for the company.
-If vehicles are not fixed on time, they might break down or cause accidents.
-If drivers are assigned the wrong vehicles, deliveries or trips can be slow, wasting time and money.
-Overall, these mistakes make the company work worse and can make transport unsafe for workers and customers.
+These problems can cause bigger troubles.
+If vehicles don’t get maintenance on time, they might break down or cause accidents.
+If drivers are assigned to the wrong vehicles, deliveries and trips can be delayed, wasting time and money.
+Overall, these mistakes hurt how well the company works and can make transport unsafe for workers and customers.

-To help fix these problems, this project is a simple C++ program that uses object-oriented programming (OOP).
-OOP means the program has parts called classes that represent real things like cars, drivers, and routes.
-Each class holds related information and actions.
+To help with this, this project is a simple C++ program using object-oriented programming.
+It has classes for vehicles, drivers, and maintenance.
+Each class holds the right information and helps organize it.

 The program has these parts:

-Vehicle: stores details like license plate, type, and maintenance info.
+Vehicle: stores details like brand, model, year, and maintenance info.

-Driver: stores the driver’s name, license number, and the vehicle they drive.
+Driver: stores the driver’s name and the vehicle they drive.

-Route: holds where the trip starts, where it ends, distance, and travel time.
+Maintenance: keeps track of the last maintenance date and status of a vehicle.

+Car and Truck: special types of vehicles with extra details like number of seats or load capacity.

-FleetManager: connects all parts and lets users add vehicles and drivers, assign drivers to vehicles, create routes, and check maintenance.
+FleetManager (conceptual): connects all parts and helps manage the vehicles and drivers, assign drivers to vehicles, and check maintenance.

-The goal is to organize the transport system better and avoid mistakes caused by people.
+The program lets you see details about cars and trucks and who drives them, making it easier to avoid mistakes and keep the transport running smoothly.

 UML Diagram: